What is Dyeing In Textiles And What Are its Types And Processes?

 These dyes also improve the quality and health of seeds and help them grow better and faster.
 Agricultural dyes protect crops from pesticides and fungi by forming a protective layer over the crops.

-Seed Coloring dyes
+Seed Coloring Dyes

 Seed colouring dye is used to add colour to the seeds which helps the farmers identify and differentiate seeds.
 Different types of seeds are coloured differently.
 Seed colouring is a traditional practice that is used to protect the seeds and facilitate plant growth.